 If this is the first time in Mexico City, the Historic Center is one of the best options for lodging.
 The Historic Center has many places to stay at a very reasonable price, plus, many of the top tourist attractions are located here, so you won’t need to travel too far to sightsee.

-Advantages to Staying In The Historic Center of Mexico City
+Advantages of Staying In The Historic Center of Mexico City

 - You will have access to many places of interest without traveling to other neighborhoods; it is ideal for walking, which can save you time and money.